EaglePicher and Asbestos

 Without adequate protection, people may inhale or ingest fibers, becoming sick as a result.
 Asbestos exposure is known to cause mesothelioma, lung cancer, and asbestosis.

 EaglePicher’s workers may have been exposed through these cements and insulation.
 If employees worked directly with asbestos or worked where fibers were in the air, they may have been exposed to airborne asbestos fibers.
+This includes factory workers and miners.

 U.S. Navy veterans are a special subset of workers exposed by EaglePicher products.
 Navy ships used these asbestos-containing products extensively.